Padang Besar, Malaysia: Economy

 Tourism, international trading and the logistics sector are the most important profit source to local citizens if compared to agriculture.
 Padang Besar's industry area is one of the most important industry areas in Perlis.

 Tourism

 Padang Besar is a popular shopping paradise since 1960, this town is frequently visited by citizens from both Malaysia and Thailand for travel and business purpose.
 Nowadays, this town still attracts several thousands of visitors from Peninsular Malaysia and Southern Thailand every weekend and during public holidays.
 Majority of Malaysians frequent Kompleks Aked Niaga Padang Besar, Pasar Padang Besar and Gapura Square.
-Jalan Besar (town center) is also one of the famous shopping area for Thai and Malaysian visitor.
+Jalan Besar (town center) is also one of the famous shopping area for Thai and Malaysian visitors.